syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ### Customization

-The brush for the Context ToolTip background can be set by using the [ContextTooltipBackgroundBrush](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextTooltipBackgroundBrush.html) property.
-And also the border color of the ContextToolTip form can be customized by using the [ContextTooltipBorderColor](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextTooltipBorderColor.html) property. `ContextToolTip` window can be shown or hidden by setting the [ShowContextTooltip](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ShowContextTooltip.html) property to `true`.
+The brush for the context tooltip background can be set by using the [ContextTooltipBackgroundBrush](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextTooltipBackgroundBrush.html) property.
+The border color of the ContextToolTip form can be customized by using the [ContextTooltipBorderColor](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ContextTooltipBorderColor.html) property.
+The `ContextToolTip` window can be shown or hidden by setting the [ShowContextTooltip](https://help.syncfusion.com/cr/cref_files/windowsforms/edit/Syncfusion.Edit.Windows~Syncfusion.Windows.Forms.Edit.EditControl~ShowContextTooltip.html) property to `true`.

 {% tabs %}